-- o UKPD Reports - o CSA Reports - LPD University of Kentucky Area Case Report - Local law enforcement statistics gathered from separate campus locations and student domestic and international trips enforcement agencies (KSP, Fayette County Sherriff, and LPD) that may be involved in addressing crime on the University's campuses and properties.
-If UKPD becomes aware of a specific crime being worked by a local law enforcement agency that has an immediate or ongoing threat to campus, the two agencies will share information to ensure the community is properly informed.
+- o UKPD Reports - CSA Reports - LPD University of Kentucky Area Case Report - Local law enforcement statistics gathered from separate campus locations and student domestic and international trips

+Law Enforcement: The majority of crime statistics tracked for compliance with the Clery and Minger Acts are provided by UKPD.
+Individual inquiries are made to local Kentucky law enforcement agencies (KSP, Fayette County Sherriff, and LPD) that may be involved in addressing crime on the University's campuses and properties.
+If UKPD becomes aware of a specific crime being worked by a local law enforcement agency that has an immediate or on-going threat to campus, the two agencies will share information to ensure the community is properly informed.
 Further, statistics are also gathered from local law enforcement agencies (municipal, county, and state) for student domestic and international trips.